Home » All Recipes » Whats Cooking » Buttery Sweet Corn Bread

 • Add flour, cornmeal, baking powder, and salt.
 Mix until all ingredients are well blended and combined.

-• Cut into squares; serve warm with butter and honey.
+• Cut into squares; serve warm with your favorite jam, or honey.

 Video